-Outline Change Details:

-Introduction to Animal Welfare and Introduction to Animal Behaviour have been removed at year 1.
-Animal

-Behaviour and Welfare HANV83-15-4 has replaced them.

-Rationale: In line with the change on the UWE specification
+Outline Change Details: Introduction to Animal Welfare and Introduction to Animal Behaviour have been removed at year 1.
+Animal Behaviour and Welfare HANV83-15-4 has replaced them.
+Rationale: In line with the change on the UWE specification Change requested by: Rosie Scott-Ward CVC approval date: 01 September 2017 Change approved with effect from: 01 September 2017

-Rosie Scott-Ward

-01 September 2017

-01 September 2017

-(